practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 1. Installing the `ruby-build` command line tool.
 2. Using `ruby-build` to compile and install Ruby to `/usr/local`.
-3. Updating Rubygems to the latest version.
+3. Updating RubyGems to the latest version.
 4. Installing the bundler gem.

 Under the hood, a lot more is happening.
 Let's take a closer look at each